-MiFoBio is a multidisciplinary school focusing on biological and technological advances for life imaging and quatification.
-The implementation of these techniques and their subsequent use to analyse the dynamic organisation of life requires the coupling of a complete set of know-how: from molecular and cellular biology, chemistry for the synthesis of molecular probes, optics, physics for the development of instrumentation and light sources, computing for the acquisition, analysis and storage of images, and finally methods for modelling and interpreting these measurements.
-Microscopy and combined imaging techniques, image analysis and results modeling constitute a continuum of knowledge and know-how that are the core of this school.
+MiFoBio is a multidisciplinary school focusing on biological and technological advances in life imaging.
+It brings together a large community of biologists, physicists, instrumentalists, chemists and mathematicians.
+Microscopy as well as in-vivo photomanipulation techniques (optogenetics in particular) constitute the heart of the school’s activity.
+However, the implementation of these techniques and their exploitation to analyze the dynamic organization of living organisms require to master a diverse set of know-hows: molecular and cell biology, chemistry for the synthesis of molecular probes, optics, physics for the development of instrumentation and light sources, computer science for the acquisition, analysis and storage of images, and finally methods of modeling and interpretation of these measurements.

 – The challenge of quantification in nanoscopy